StatsLateral/statslateral-group-travel/README.md

-# Vybri Cancer Survivorship Landing Page
+# Vybri Landing Page

-This is a responsive landing page for the Vybri platform - a coaching and support service for cancer survivors.
+This is a responsive landing page for the Vybri platform - a coaching and support service for wellness coaches.
 It follows best practices for content structure and includes integration with PostHog for analytics.

 ## Project Structure

 ```
-Vybri-cancer-landing-page/
+Vybri-landing-page/
 ├── css/
 │   └── style.css         # Main stylesheet with responsive design
 ├── images/               # Directory for all images